Konrad-Jalowy/youtube-php-noframework-project/README.md

 -I always use "filter_input(INPUT_SERVER, 'PHP_SELF', FILTER_SANITIZE_URL);" on PHP_SELF... just like exec(), it is some kind of red alert for me </br>
 -Aside frome critique, I cannot expect one course to cover all sorts of topics, including frontend, security and so on...
 It is lengthy enough as a good learning project and good enough for me to show it off that Ive completed it </br>
+-EDIT: Been going through code again (since I completed the course some time ago and now im just registering my work) and just noticed use of sizeof() alias for count()...
+It is a bad habit bc it cofuses people who know laguages like C/C++ and expect information of memory allocated from such name...
+To be honsest, I have no idea what the creators of PHP had in mind creating such a confusing alias.
+There are a lot of tricky things that exist both in C and PHP - some function names, for(;;) loop, printf("%d", printf("Hello world!")), passing parameters by reference like in C++ and so on...
+So why name something not related to memory allocation at all sizeof - I dont know.
+But I believe one should just not use this alias at all. </br>